 - you have asked the DEASP to confirm that the person you will be caring for needs this care

-At least 2 weeks before your carer’s leave is due to start, you and your employer must sign the confirmation document which is part of HR Form 108 (c).
+At least 2 weeks before your carer’s leave is due to start, you and your employer must sign the confirmation document which is part of Carers leave application form HR108c (PDF, 77.6KB, 5 pages)

 If you decide you no longer wish to take your carer’s leave you must let your manager know in writing (by email or letter).
 This should be done before the start date shown on your confirmation document.